 The jazzy, golden yellow standards are pert and upright.
-The falls are a handsome mix of gold and maroon, with a white and gold beard.
+The falls are a handsome blend of gold and maroon.

 Dwarf Bearded Iris are easy care and will bring plenty of colour to your beds.
-Their late spring show bridges the gap between the spring and summer blooms, and are in colour for around a month, beginning just as the tulips are fading.
+Their late spring show bridges the gap between the spring and summer blooms, and they are in colour for around a month, beginning just as the tulips are fading with the chance of spot flowers through the year.

 The sword like foliage of Dwarf Bearded Iris opens in a fan shape.
 It stands tall and is a handsome feature almost year round.
-They are semi evergreen, so in cool climates, when the leaves start to look a little lack lustre in winter, just cut them back to around 10cm.
-They will soon re-shoot.
-In more mild climates you might do this in summer.
+They are semi evergreen, so when the leaves start to look a little lack lustre, just cut them right back, new ones will soon re-shoot.

 Dwarf Bearded Iris make an excellent companion plant for roses.